-Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Record Log Sheet.
-These forms must be submitted to the Student Volunteer Service Program Coordinator.
+Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Log Sheet.
+This form must be submitted to the Student Volunteer Service Program Coordinator.
 Students should turn in Service Records regularly and should keep a duplicate copy of all forms for their records.

-Tier III-250 Hours Guidelines specific to the Silver Cord Program General Guidelines for The Student Volunteer Service Program
+250 Hours Guidelines specific to the Silver Cord Program